CuteNikki/discord-bot/README.md

 /developer-configuration bans add/remove/list [user]
 ```

-## How to create new commands, events, buttons and more.
+## How to create new commands, events, buttons and more

-#### 1. Creating a slash command:
+### Creating a slash command

-This displays the use of i18next, the command class and all its properties including autocomplete.
+This displays the use of i18next, the command class, and all its properties including autocomplete.

 ```ts
 import {